watermelonwolverine/fvttmv/README.md

 Install pyInstaller package:

-`pip install pyInstaller`
+`pip install pyInstaller==4.10`

 Run build file:

 `.\scripts\build_for_windows.cmd`

 You should now have a fvttmv.exe file under dist.
 After the build succeeded you can delete the venv you previously created.

-Goto Step 2: Install program
+Go to Step 2: Install program

 Step 2: Install program
 -----------------------